 The plants are dichotomously branched toward the upper part and terminate in small clusters of flowers.

-I have now identified 217 species of wildflowers, fungi, birds, butterflies, etc. Basically, anything that will hold still for a good shot.
+I have now identified 217 species of wildflowers, fungi, birds, butterflies, etc. and that number is increasing.
+Basically, anything that will hold still for a good shot.
 All are uploaded on iNaturalist.
 This is a great site and there are members worldwide that contribute through observations they have made.
 Give it a shot.

 OH, I saw a hummingbird for the first time on Friday so I filled the feeder on the front porch.